olcf/tapia2022-intro-gpu-programming/README.md

 ```

 5) If the new stdout file reports `__SUCCESS__`, you have correctly added the missing arguments (buffers).

+In addition to the complete-the-data-transfers task, this program also shows a comparison of CPU vs GPU performace.
+It mimics a more realistic application by performing a stencil operation (i.e., using multiple contiguous array elements, rather than just single element like all previous examples/exercises) over multiple time steps.

 ## Where to Go From Here?